Building an Opportunity Agenda

 Access to Homeownership

 Homeownership is a basic economic building block that helps to anchor our communities.
-However, many Vermonters still struggle to pay their rent every month and their dream of having more space for their family or buying a home remains out of reach.
-While the average wage for a renter is just above $11, the hourly wage needed to truly afford a two-bedroom apartment is over $19.
-Wages are declining while rent prices are going up, and the steadily rising median home price of over $200,000 is simply unaffordable for most Vermont families.
+However, many Vermonters still struggle to pay their rent every month and their dream of buying a home for their family remains out of reach.
+While the average wage for a renter is just above $13, the hourly wage needed to truly afford a two-bedroom apartment is nearly $23.
+Wages are declining while rent prices are going up, and the steadily rising median home price of $260,000 is simply unaffordable for most Vermont families.

 We need pathways to affordable homeownership.
 This will boost our economy by getting Vermonters out of a cycle of low wages and high rent, and will also grow our economy.
-Kesha has worked hard in the legislature to expand tax incentives for homeownership and invest in shared equity programs that make starter homes affordable.
-She will continue to advance homeownership initiatives as Lieutenant Governor.
+We need to continue to expand tax incentives for homeownership and invest in shared equity programs that make starter homes affordable.
 When Vermonters can afford their own homes, our communities grow and our neighborhoods thrive.

 There are still many homes and communities in our state without affordable, quality broadband internet access.
 This amounts to a digital divide in our state.
 Connectivity is equally important to supporting our entrepreneurs, start-ups, and telecommuters as it is to providing children with equitable learning opportunities and seniors with the ability to conveniently refill prescription drugs.
 Many in our rural communities are having to make difficult choices between expensive, low-speed internet options and other basic necessities.

 Some of our state’s leaders are ready to claim victory on broadband access, but Kesha says: mission not accomplished.
 We need to set a goal to ensure high-speed internet access to all of our schools, downtowns, and village centers as a starting point.
-As Lieutenant Governor, Kesha will fight for Vermonters’ right to be connected and work tirelessly to finish the job on providing quality, affordable internet access to Vermonters.
+I will fight for Vermonters’ right to be connected and work tirelessly to finish the job on providing quality, affordable internet access to Vermonters.